Lymphatic Drainage Massage Machine: When Studios Need Both Chair + Pressotherapy

 A lymphatic drainage massage machine is not one piece of equipment.
 It is a category that includes two distinct tools: pressotherapy systems (dedicated compression suits with air chambers) and massage chairs with compression features (zero-gravity recliners with seat and back air pressure).
 Many studio owners conflate them.
 The right combination depends on who your clients are and what revenue model you run.

-Vacuactivus manufactures wellness equipment since 2009, with the De-Stress Lounge zero-gravity massage chair line introduced in 2014.
-The pragmatic guidance below reflects 12 years of equipment deployments across 50+ countries and direct conversations with 200+ B2B studio operators.
+The pragmatic guidance below reflects 12 years of Vacuactivus chair deployments across wellness and recovery studios and direct conversations with over 200 B2B studio operators, many of whom operate pressotherapy machines from third-party manufacturers alongside their chairs.
 This is a B2B decision guide, not a marketing piece: we include an honest ‘when ONE device is enough’ section because not every studio needs both.

 If you operate a wellness studio, recovery center, body contouring spa, or athletic facility, this guide answers four questions: what each tool actually does, which client types each serves, when buying both makes business sense, and the ROI math behind a chair + pressotherapy decision.
-The TL;DR comparison and client flow diagram below cover the structural answer; the detailed sections cover the buying specs and operations for both pieces of wellness studio equipment, which include the pressotherapy compression therapy machine and the zero gravity massage chair.
+The TL;DR comparison and client flow diagram below cover the structural answer; the detailed sections cover the buying specs and operations.

 Chair vs Pressotherapy at a Glance (TL;DR)

 Quick-reference table covering the seven parameters that drive the buyer decision.
+The left column (chair) is a Vacuactivus product category; the right column (pressotherapy) is a third-party market category cited for comparison.
 Detailed analysis follows after the table.

 Two Different Tools, One Category (Quick Definitions)